SODASTREAM FLIPS THE SCRIPT ON TIPPING THIS DRY JANUARY

 customization, exceptional taste, and great value.
 Each drink can be crafted to match personal preferences, creating the perfect sip while delivering a more sustainable alternative to single-use plastics.
 Empowering consumers to Drink Better, SodaStream offers an effortless and impactful way to embrace healthier choices and a cleaner planet in the new year.
 Throughout January, the brand will highlight inspiring mocktail recipes, practical tips, and sparkling drink tutorials to make Dry January both enjoyable and rewarding.

 Whether you're a seasoned Dry January champion or this is your first alcohol-free January, SodaStream makes staying Dry anything but boring – and ensures there's a reward every step and sip of the way.
-Learn more the brand at SodaStream and more about the program at fooji/TipsForSipsRules.
+Learn more at .

+*Total daily tips is limited to 40tips.
+See /rules for full details

 About SodaStream